abdellatif-belmady/abdellatif-belmady/web/Documentations/Libraries/numpy.md

            [766, 766, 766, ..., 766, 766, 766],
            [767, 767, 767, ..., 767, 767, 767]])

-!!!
-Info ""
 As you can see, both `X` and `Y` are 768x1024 arrays, and all values in `X` correspond to the horizontal coordinate, while all values in `Y` correspond to the the vertical coordinate.

 Now we can simply compute the result using array operations:

 ```py
 data = np.sin(X*Y/40.5)
 ```

-!!!
-Info ""
 Now we can plot this data using matplotlib's `imshow` function

 ```py
 import matplotlib.pyplot as plt